lefticus/presentations/HowAndWhyToAddScripting.md

 # Boost.Python

  - Provides a wrapper layer for Boost <-> python
- - Last updated: 2009-11-17 (AKA boost 1.41.0) according to boost release notes
+ - Last significant update: 2009-11-17 (AKA boost 1.41.0) according to boost release notes
  - Supports the compilers that Boost supports
  - Why didn't we use pybind11?
 Learned about it late into preparing this talk and couldn't find examples on how to embed (instead of create module).